 H.R.
-1646, the Foreign Relations Authorization Act for FY2002 and 2003 (passed by the House May 16, 2001, referred to the Senate Foreign Relations Committee May 17, 2001) would authorize \$6,000 to the Organization of American States for each fiscal year to be appropriated only for the investigation and dissemination of information on violations of freedom of expression by the government of Haiti.
-The Senate version, S. 1401 (placed on Senate Legislative Calendar September 4, 2001), contains no such provision.
+1646, the Foreign Relations Authorization Act for FY2002 and 2003 (passed by the House May 16, 2001) would authorize \$6,000 to the Organization of American States for each fiscal year to be appropriated only for the investigation and dissemination of information on violations of freedom of expression by the government of Haiti.
+The Senate version, passed on May 1, 2002, with an amendment in the nature of a substitute, contains no such provision.
+The Senate insisted on its amendment, and the bill is in conference.

-In February 2002, President Bush notified Congress that Haiti was among three nations that "failed demonstrably to make substantial counternarcotics efforts over the past 12 months."
+In February 2002, President Bush notified Congress that Haiti was among three nations that "failed demonstrably to make substantial counter narcotics efforts over the past 12 months."
 The Administration exercised a waiver, however, saying that continued aid to Haiti was vital to national interests.